About our Retreats

 Magnolia Grove Monastery would like to make our place to be accessible to people of all circumstances.
 If you are currently experiencing financial constraints and would like to attend a retreat, we strongly encourage you to ask for a reduction by contacting the office.

 If you would like to camp during the warmer months (April through October), please bring your own tent and equipment.
-It can be cool at night even during these months, so please pack accordingly.
-You will have access to shared bathrooms with shower facilities.
-Camping is also available during the other months in the year, when we are receiving guests for retreat – we advise that you check the weather before you arrive, and please pack accordingly.
+It can range from being cool to cold at night so please check the weather forecast and pack enough supplies as needed.
+You will have access to a public restroom block with shower facilities which is located just behind the big meditation hall.
+We do not provide tents so please pack accordingly.

 Holiday Inn: (662) 563-1234